granek/aimhii/README.md

 3.  `make run_subset` to do a test analysis on a subset of the data.
 4.  `make run_aimhii` to perform the full analysis from the manuscript.

-# Clone git repository: recommended for pros
+# Clone Repository

-This requires that the 4 are already installed.
+This is only recommended for "pros": you are familiar with git and want to explore the source code.
+This method requires that the 4 are already installed.

 ## Download source code